bbenchoff/bbenchoff.github.io/pages/EdgingAI.md

  <p class="callout-sidebar">The NXP LS1046A might also work — it uses the same SerDes blocks and supports PCIe Gen 3 — but documentation on its BAR sizing and IOMMU support is sparse.
 It’s __significantly cheaper__, so I’ll be testing it as a lower-cost path forward.
 NXP engineers please reach out!</p>

  While most off-the-shelf ARM chips can't run datacenter silicon, a few parts can.
 The **NXP Layerscape LX2160A** is one of them — a 16-core ARMv8 chip with full 64-bit address space, proper IOMMU, large MMIO windows, and up to x16 lanes of PCIe Gen 4.
-It was built for high-performance networking and storage, but it's one of the only ARM SoCs that can reliably enumerate and initialize a GPU like the A100.
+It's usually found in [5G Base Stations](https://www.sageran.com/products/4g5g-portfolio/unity-outdoor-integrated-base-station-2w.html), [telecom equipment that inexplicably has 'NSA' in the product name](https://www.nexcom.com/Products/network-and-communication-solutions/edge-cloud-solutions/sd-wan-appliance/sd-wan-appliance-nsa-6310) and a [VPX module used for defense and aerospace](https://www.curtisswrightds.com/products/computing/processors/3u-vpx/vpx3-1708-v3-1708), but it's one of the only ARM SoCs that can reliably enumerate and initialize a GPU like the A100.

-To that end, and before spending weeks routing DDR4 and PCIe, I found an LX2160A single board computer on eBay.
+To that end, I found an LX2160A single board computer on eBay.
 This board, a SolidRun LX2160A-CEX7 with ClearFog ITX breakout board, allowed me to test the hardware stack and provided me with a standard PCIe slot for testing various GPUs.
 For the OS, I installed Ubuntu 22.04 ARM64 with kernel 6.8‑rc7, adding the boot flags `pci=realloc,resizable_bar=1` to ensure the PCIe subsystem was properly configured.
 The board idled at just 11W without a GPU - impressively efficient for a 16-core system.

 The ClearFog has a single x16 PCIe slot (electrically x8).
 This gives me options for GPU placement.
 The x16 slot will make it easier to use standard GPUs without adapters.
 Time to connect a real GPU and see if the theory holds up.